All You Need to Know Before Attending your Dentistry Interview in the UK

 Dentists are paid by the NHS according to their UDA, with each UDA being around £24.00.
-Hence, practices usually have a target UDA to reach every year that is set by the government.
-Usually, a target of around 7000 UDA is set for a high street dental practice that has to be met each year.
-It is the responsibility of the dentist to allocate the payments they receive for UDAs to their expenses, such as staff salaries, laboratory costs, and equipment and so on.
+Hence, practices usually have a target UDA to reach every year that the government sets.
+Usually, a target of around 7000 UDA is set for a high street dental practice that must be met yearly.
+The dentist's responsibility is to allocate the payments they receive for UDAs to their expenses, such as staff salaries, laboratory costs, equipment, etc.

 Various criticisms have risen due to this system causing ethical dilemmas.
-The contract states that no matter how many restorations the dentist performs on a patient, they will only receive 3 UDAs only.
+The contract states that no matter how many restorations the dentist performs on a patient, they will only receive 3 UDAs.
 A dentist will get paid the same amount for a patient that receives 3 restorations as another patient receiving 1 restoration.
-This has given rise to questionable behaviour where dentists do one treatment per appointment, rather than dealing with all the restorations needed by the patient.
-Ethically, patients should be prioritised over profit, however, dentists also need to make a living – it’s a slippery slope.
+This has given rise to questionable behaviour where dentists do one treatment per appointment rather than dealing with all the restorations needed by the patient.
+Ethically, patients should be prioritised over profit.
+However, dentists also need to make a living – it’s a slippery slope.